LisaHackett97/HiddenIrishTravels/TESTING.md

 Change is on the admin delete page to recommend-tt#itle3.
 Change is on the user delete page to recommend-tt#itle4. all working as expected.
 Ran through validator again.
 Still error warning as they are being picked up frm the new recommendations added/held. all have the same id.
-Maybe need to sue a class??
+Needed to remove the ID from User page and home page for title and details.
+Not needed for display.
+On the reveal-close, changed it to a class, needed for styling

 [These are the final validation reports](xx)